eowocki1/Team-17-Hackathon/README.md

 Several genes have been identified as being associated with breast cancer.
 The most well-known and studied include:

 a) BRCA1 and BRCA2: These tumor suppressor genes are the most common hereditary breast cancer genes.
+Expressed in many tissues, particularly during embryonic development and in adult breast and ovarian tissues.
+They play crucial roles in DNA repair and cell cycle regulation.

 b) TP53: A tumor suppressor gene that regulates cell division and prevents tumor formation.
+Expressed in all tissues, with increased expression during cellular stress or DNA damage.

 c) PIK3CA: Often mutated in breast cancer, affecting cell growth and survival.
+Widely expressed in various tissues, playing a role in cell signaling and growth.

 d) PTEN: Another tumor suppressor gene frequently mutated in breast cancer.
+Expressed in multiple tissues, regulating cell cycle and growth.
+Expressed in many epithelial tissues during development, playing a role in cell growth and differentiation.

 e) HER2 (ERBB2): Amplification or overexpression of this gene occurs in about 20-30% of breast cancers.
+Expressed in many epithelial tissues during development, playing a role in cell growth and differentiation.

-f) ESR1 and PGR: Genes encoding estrogen and progesterone receptors, respectively.
+f) ESR1 and PGR: Genes encoding estrogen and progesterone receptors, respectively.Primarily expressed in reproductive tissues, including breast, ovary, and uterus.
+Their expression increases during puberty and pregnancy.

 g) CCND1: Encodes Cyclin D1, often amplified in breast cancer.
+Expressed in various tissues during cell cycle progression.

 h) MYC: A proto-oncogene frequently amplified in breast cancer.
+Widely expressed during embryonic development and in adult tissues, regulating cell proliferation and differentiation.

 i) HOX genes: Several HOX genes, including HOXA5, HOXA9, and HOXD10, have been implicated in breast cancer development.
+Expressed during embryonic development in specific spatial and temporal patterns, crucial for body patterning and organ development.
+In adult tissues, they maintain tissue-specific functions.